simonhw/gardening-services/README.md

 <details><summary>Show User Stories</summary>

 - **Set Up Stripe**: As a **Developer** I can **set up Stripe in my application** so that I can **handle and process payments securely**.
-    - I can install Stripe
+    - I can install Stripe.
-    - I can set up a webhook handler
+    - I can set up a webhook handler.
-    - I can implement views to process the payment and order data
+    - I can implement views to process the payment and order data.

 - **Pay for an Order**: As a **Site User** I can **enter my payment details successfully** so that I can **secure my order**.
-    - I can enter my payment details in the checkout process
+    - I can enter my payment details in the checkout process.
     - I can be informed of the success or failure of the payment attempt.

 - **Receive Confirmation of Orders**: As a **Site User** I can **receive confirmation of my successful order** so that I can **confirm that my order was received and have the details available to me outside of the website**.